 The technicians that work with us at Choice Home Warranty are highly trusted.
 We screen local service providers to connect customers with top-quality service professionals who are knowledgeable and affordable.
 The obvious benefit of working with a service technician through a home warranty is the ease of access.
 There’s no research or comparison shopping involved, which is perfect for those with a busy schedule.
 You simply call your home warranty provider and a service provider will contact you shortly after to make an appointment.

 Though you’ll sacrifice a small measure of control in the selection process, the ease of use is well worth it for most customers.
 Keep in mind that your home warranty not only helps you find a service provider, it also helps pay for their services, so your out-of-pocket expenses are minimal.

 Friends and Neighbors

 Recommendations from friends and neighbors are the most popular source of information for today’s consumers.
-In a Nielsen Global Trust survey, 83 percent of respondents said that they trust recommendations from people they know.
 If you’re in need of home repair services, consider asking your neighbor who they used for their admirable tree-trimming service, or see if your sister was satisfied with the plumber she had to call last month.